Jeremy Parquet

-Jeremy Michael Parquet (born April 11, 1982) is a former professional gridiron football player.
-He was drafted by the Kansas City Chiefs in the seventh round of the 2005 NFL Draft.
+Jeremy Michael Parquet (born April 11, 1982) is an American former professional football player.
+He was selected by the Kansas City Chiefs in the seventh round of the 2005 NFL draft.
 He played college football at Southern Mississippi.

-Parquet has been a member of the Kansas City Chiefs, St. Louis Rams, Pittsburgh Steelers, Las Vegas Locomotives and the Edmonton Eskimos.
-He earned a Super Bowl ring with the Steelers in Super Bowl XLIII over the Arizona Cardinals.
+Parquet was also a member of the St. Louis Rams, Pittsburgh Steelers, Las Vegas Locomotives and the Edmonton Eskimos.
+He earned a Super Bowl ring with the Steelers in Super Bowl XLIII.

-High school career
+Early life

 Parquet was a two time All State and All District offensive tackle in high school at Destrehan High School.

 College career

 Parquet played college football at Southern Mississippi where he played in 44 games starting 39 of them.
 Starting at offensive guard as a Freshman and Sophomore and at offensive tackle as a Junior and Senior.
+Parquet was voted team captain as a Junior and Senior as well.
 He graduated with a degree in Coaching and Sports Administration in December 2003.

+Parquet was inducted into the University of Southern Mississippi Sports Hall of Fame in November of 2025.

 Professional career

 Kansas City Chiefs

-Parquet was selected by the Kansas City Chiefs in the seventh round (238th overall) in the 2005 NFL Draft.
+Parquet was selected by the Kansas City Chiefs in the seventh round (238th overall) in the 2005 NFL draft.